GluuFederation/docs-oxd-prod/docs/sources/api/index.md

 [API Link](#operations-developers-update-site)

-Update site will allow us to modify the client information on OpenID Connect Provider (OP).
-The only required parameter for this operation is `oxd_id` of client (generated during site registration).
-Other parameters are same as `Register site` parameters except `op_host`. `op_host` cannot be updated using this operation.
+`Update site` modifies the client information on an OpenID Connect Provider (OP).
+The only required parameter for this operation is client's `oxd_id` parameter (which is generated during site registration).
+The other parameters are the same as the `Register site` parameters, except that `op_host` cannot be updated using this operation.

 ### Remove Site